vip-workshop/vip-workshop.github.io/index.md

 The Violence, Instability, and Peace (VIP) Workshop is a virtual forum for scholars studying conflict, protest, crime, peace, and related topics to receive feedback on research-in-progress, including working papers and well-developed pre-analysis plans.
 The workshop is open to scholars from political science and related disciplines (e.g., sociology, economics, psychology, communication), and from across subfields.

+# Submissions

+If you are interested in presenting your work in the spring semester of 2026, or participating in a VIP event at APSA, please apply [here](https://forms.gle/Xz8vrW77sdoKY1Zr8) by **December 10th**, 11:59 pm EST.

+# Workshop Information

+Sign up [here](https://groups.google.com/g/vip-workshop/?pli=1) to join our Google groups to receive emails with updates directly.
+Or follow us on [bluesky](https://bsky.app/profile/vipworkshop.bsky.social).

+We consider submissions of full papers (e.g., to be submitted for publication in a peer-reviewed journal, a chapter in an edited volume, or a job market paper) and well-developed research designs or pre-analysis plans.
+If accepted, you will provide a short presentation (about 5 minutes) and receive about 25 minutes of feedback from a discussant and attendants.

+We are open to work from scholars at all career stages, although we particularly aim to provide opportunities for junior scholars and early career researchers, including pre-tenure and non-tenure track faculty, post-docs, and graduate students.
+We are also committed to promoting opportunities for scholars from historically excluded communities.

+Do you want to **discuss** your peers' work?
+Volunteer as a discussant [here](https://forms.gle/BVLyRLWQuZ6XSkER7).

+Scholars at varying stages of their careers (from advanced PhD candidates to tenured scholars) can serve as discussants, as long as they are willing to read research-in-progress and provide about 10 minutes of feedback.
+We will do our best to match you with a paper that fits your area of expertise.

+## Format

+Our workshops are one-hour-long sessions dedicated to providing feedback on two featured papers; accordingly, authors will only provide a short 5-minute presentation to provide an overview of the paper.
+Each paper will then receive 25 minutes of dedicated feedback from both a chosen discussant and other participants.
+Manuscripts will be circulated at least one week in advance, and all participants are expected to read them.

+## Current Organizers

+- MP Broache (Assistant Professor, UNC-Greensboro)
+- [Merve Keskin](https://mervekeskin20.github.io) (Postdoctoral Fellow, Arizona State University)
+- Sloan Landsdale (PhD Candidate, University of Maryland)
+- [Carly Millerd](https://carlymillerd.weebly.com/) (Assistant Professor, University of South Dakota)
+- Betul Ozturan (PhD Candidate, Boston College)
+- [Frank Wyer](https://www.frankwyer.com) (Fellow, University of San Diego)

+Alumni organizers: Taylor Vincent, Ana Paula Pellegrino, Isabel Laterzo, Amelie Godefroidt, Neeraj Prasad.

+# Past Workshops

 ## Fall 2025 Workshop Lineup

 ### October 1, 8am PST/11am EST/3pm GMT, Click [here](https://asu.zoom.us/j/88283976606) for Zoom link